-As of the date of this annual report, we believe that our PRC subsidiaries and the VIE are not required to obtain permission or approval from the CSRC or the CAC for us to maintain our listing status on the Nasdaq Global Select Market.
+As of the date of this annual report, we believe that our PRC subsidiaries and the VIE are not required to obtain permission or approval from the CSRC or the CAC for us to maintain our current listing status on the Nasdaq Global Select Market.
 In addition, as of the date of this annual report, we have not received any inquiry, notice, warning, or sanctions regarding our corporate structure and contractual arrangements from the CSRC, CAC or any other PRC governmental agency.
+There is no assurance that we will be able to meet all applicable filing requirements and guidelines of the CSRC, or comply with all applicable regulations at all times under Trial Measures.
+Any failure to obtain or delay in obtaining such filing or completing such procedures for this listing, or a rescission of any such filing obtained by CSRC, would be subject to fine by the CSRC or other PRC regulatory authorities.
 If the CSRC, the CAC or other relevant PRC regulatory agencies subsequently determine that prior approval is required for any of our future offerings of securities overseas or to maintain the listing status of our ADSs, we cannot guarantee that we will be able to obtain such approval in a timely manner, or at all.
 The CSRC, the CAC or other PRC regulatory agencies also may take actions requiring us, or making it advisable for us, not to proceed with such offering or maintain the listing status of our ADSs.
-If we proceed with any of such offering or maintain the listing status of our ADSs without obtaining these regulatory agencies' approval to the extent it is required, or if we are unable to comply with any new approval requirements which might be adopted for offerings that we have completed prior to the publication of the above-referenced opinions, we may face regulatory actions or other sanctions from these regulatory agencies.
+If we proceed with any of such offering or maintain the listing status of our ADSs without obtaining these regulatory agencies' approval to the extent it is required, or if we are unable to comply with any new approval requirements which might be adopted for offerings that we have completed prior to the publication of the abovereferenced opinions, we may face regulatory actions or other sanctions from these regulatory agencies.
 These regulatory agencies may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operating privileges in China, delay or restrict the repatriation of the proceeds from offering of securities overseas into China or take other actions that could have a material adverse effect on our business, financial condition, results of operations and prospects, as well as the trading price of the ADSs.